 Other Names: Dorado, Dolphin fish

-Habitat: Tropical & subtropical waters around the world
+Habitat: Widely distributed throughout tropical & subtropical waters around the world

 Flavor Profile: firm texture, moist flake, sweet flavor